PromptAI/promptdialog/docs/tutorial/flow_agent/index.md

 ### There are twp different kinds of replies a bot can make:

 - Text       : Send a text message to the user
+- Link       : Navigate the user to a specified URL when clicked
 - Webhook    : Call a webhook

 <mark>Note</mark> that you can use the `${}` curly brace syntax in text replies to utilize Slot values existing in the system.